Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 Desember 2024 21.24.17 UTC
+- WIB: Senin, 30 Desember 2024 22.24.28 UTC
-- WITA: Senin, 30 Desember 2024 22.24.17 UTC
+- WITA: Senin, 30 Desember 2024 23.24.28 UTC
-- WIT: Senin, 30 Desember 2024 23.24.17 UTC
+- WIT: Selasa, 31 Desember 2024 00.24.28 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: motivational
+Kategori: nature